diana-moreno/diana-moreno.github.io/README.md

 ### PROJECTS
-In this section I will be uploading a few of my personal tech projects.<br> If you want to discus something about them, just contact me.
+In this section I will be uploading a few of my personal tech projects.<br> If you want to discuss something about them, just contact me.

 ### 1. [Calculator](https://diana-moreno.github.io/calculator/)